 The EM Laboratory is not equipped or staffed to deal with Virological EM requests, and due to low frequency of request does not accept nasal brushings for analysis of Primary Ciliary Dyskinesia (PCD).
 This is a highly specialised investigation and requires expertise which cannot be gained in this hospital due the low volume of requests.
 Please contact the EM laboratory for instructions, request form and fixative.
 When the procedure has been carried out, the sample should be sent to the EM Laboratory from where it will be referred to the UK National Centre for PCD Analysis in Southampton.

-Specimens referred out from Beaumont Hospital - the results of these tests are not covered by the scope of Beaumont Hospital Histopathology Department ISO15189 accreditation.
+Document Number: LP-GEN-0016 Revision: 17 Specimens referred out from Beaumont Hospital not covered by the scope of Beaumont Hospital ISO15189 accreditation.